CompSciFan2019/my_website.github.io/_pages/about.md

 ----

-I am a third year Ph.D. student at University of Southern California, who is interested in multi-agent systems, deep learning, heuristic search, planning and scheduling techniques, robotics, and artifical intelligence.
+I am a Ph.D. student in Computer Science at University of Southern California, who is interested in virtual network embedding, multi-agent systems, pathfinding, heuristic search, planning and scheduling techniques, optimization, robotics, machine learning, and artifical intelligence.

+My research focuses on developing scalable algorithms for solving the Virtual Network Embedding problem and the Multi-Agent Pathfinding problem efficiently and effectly.
+I am also intrested in building pathfinding system for planning robot motions.

 # News